 If possible, avoid staying over night in the pit.

-Prizegiving will be held at a later Trophies will be presented to the top three in each class and only as a total champion , not for each race.
+Prizegiving will be held at a later date.
+Trophies will be presented to the top three in each class and only as a total champion prize winners, not for each race.

 ALL THE ABOVE MUST COMPLY WITH WHAT IS PRESENTED TO THE POLICE IN ORDER TO GET APPROVAL TO ARRANGE THESE RACES.
-C CHANGES ALL THE ABOVE ARE SUBJECT TO ADJUSTMENTS.
+IF CIRCUMSTANCES CHANGES, ALL OF THE ABOVE ARE SUBJECT TO ADJUSTMENTS.

 Raceformat:

-The races will be carried out according to present rules of Swedish Championship standards
+The races will be carried out according to present rules of Swedish Championship standards.

 Pls note that each day counts as a separate round in the Swedish Championship, i.e. Saturday and Sunday = two rounds/races

 For each race (day)each class will be executed in two moto slightly longer than what is standard.
 During first part of the day, 3-4 classes will finish their motos.
-After that we will alter groups so the remaining classes takes over the race-pit and the first group returns to the paddock.
+After that, we will alter groups so the remaining classes takes over the race-pit and the first group returns to the paddock.
 Startorder will be presented in the startcomfirmation afterYou finalizeYour entry form.

-Below information involved both no 1 and no. 2
+Below information involved both round no. 1 and no. 2

 Rules